 For life insurance policies where ownership is not irrevocably transferred, and the Library Foundation is designated as the beneficiary on death, the tax receipt will be issued only upon the Library Foundation receiving payment of benefits under the policy following death, provided the policy is not held in connection with certain tax plans or arrangements (such as a registered pension plan), and the value for tax receipting purposes is the value received by the Library Foundation at such time.

-- The Library Foundation will consider any potential liability or issue that may arise from the acceptance of a particular gift-in-kind.
-The Library Foundation will consider such things as appraisal, storage, legal ramification or disposal costs.
+- The Foundation will consider any potential liability or issue that may arise from the acceptance of a particular gift-in-kind.
+The Foundation will consider such things as appraisal, storage, environmental liabilities, title, carrying costs, legal ramifications and disposal costs.

 Gifts of services are not permitted under Canadian tax law, as services are not defined as “property.”
-CRA does, however, accept the practice of cheque swapping.
-This entails the person billing the Library Foundation for the service and then donating back the amount billed, once paid by the Library Foundation.
+Canada Revenue Agency does, however, accept the practice of cheque swapping.
+This entails the person billing the Foundation for the service and then donating back the amount billed, once paid by the Foundation.

 Donor Code of Conduct